DevSilv/DevSilv.github.io/_posts/2020/04/08/2020-04-08-tips-for-blogging-developers-v-2.md

 As always, I appreciate if you point out my typos, mistakes and inconsistencies.
 Also, I appreciate comments and remarks that could make me to look from another perspective at the issues presented in the article.

-You can read the previous version of this article under this link: https://silvuss.github.io/2018/07/10/tips-for-blogging-developers.html
+You can read the previous version of this article under this link: {{ site.url }}/2018/07/10/tips-for-blogging-developers.html

 ---